Jayamehta04/MOVIE-RECOMMENDATION-SYSTEM-USING-COLLABORATIVE-FILTERING/README.md

-📖 Overview
+📖 Overview:
 This project is a Movie Recommendation System built using collaborative filtering techniques.
 The system suggests movies to users based on their past interactions and the preferences of similar users.

-🚀 Features
+🚀 Features:
 Recommends movies using user-based and item-based collaborative filtering.
 Handles sparse data efficiently.
 Includes exploratory data analysis (EDA) on user ratings.
 Interactive interface for users to get personalized recommendations.

-🛠️ Tech Stack
+🛠️ Tech Stack:
 Programming Language: Python
 Libraries:
 pandas - for data manipulation.